How To Prevent Water Coming Through Walls

 Penetrating damp treatment review

 Emperor Masonry Paint offers a coloured finish, while Emperor Masonry Creme absorbs into bare masonry surfaces to offer completely invisible protection.
-This means that no matter whether you have painted exterior walls or bare brickwork, you can prevent moisture from entering your property.
+This means that no matter whether you have painted exterior walls or bare brickwork, you can help prevent moisture from entering your property.

 Both products thanks to their highly advanced nano-technology come with extremely high durability.
 In independent 25 year weathering tested conducted by a UKAS accredited laboratory, both products were found to have no change in performance or appearance in any way from when they were applied.
 For this reason, the treatments are likely to far exceed a 25 year lifespan, which is why they both come with a lifetime guarantee, ensuring their performance in any weather conditions.